rafoonico/EconoMining/README.md

 `shiny::runGitHub("rafoonico/EconoMining","rafoonico")`

-And please be sure that you have these packages: `install.packages(c("shiny","rvest","magrittr","tm","wordcloud"))`
+And please be sure that you got these packages: `install.packages(c("shiny","rvest","magrittr","tm","wordcloud"))`